 If you try to negotiate on price, Oracle may also add line items to your contract, in a bid to "sweeten the deal," as it were.
 This will most likely be additional functions, such as security or database options.

-Ultimately, you're going to end up paying for software you're not using, regardless of whether you got it at a good price!
+Ultimately, you're still going to end up paying for software you're not using, regardless of whether you got it at a good price!

-Time is a factor.
+Reason 5: Time is a factor

 And finally, it's best to get out of ULA prison sooner rather than later, not just from a cost and flexibility perspective.
-Oracle contracts can be deliberately confusing and hard to understand.
+Oracle contracts can be deliberately confusing and hard to understand at the best of times.

+As time goes on, Oracle will only enhance and develop its contracts.
 The mega-vendor seems to be in the habit of adding in clauses and terms, specifically designed to lock its customers in and make it harder to certify out.
+Oracle stacking up its support costs doesn't unlock some higher tier of support.
+It's purely Oracle taking advantage of organisations that can't or don't leave their ULAs.